 A unique negotiation

 Perez went on to become one of the Royals’ star players, an asset both behind the plate and at bat.
-A three-time MLB All-Star, he helped lead his team to victory in the 2015 World Series and was unanimously voted the series’ Most Valuable Player.
+By 2016, Perez was a three-time MLB All-Star, three-time Golden Glove winner, he helped lead his team to victory in the 2015 World Series, and was unanimously voted the series’ Most Valuable Player.

 Due to Perez’s club-friendly contract, he was “by baseball standards, practically an indentured servant,” according to Fox Sports.
 The Royals were set to pay him a paltry (for baseball) $16.5 million over three seasons during the prime of his career.

-In the spring of 2015, Perez signed with a new agent, Rick Thurman, who began conversations with Royals management about renegotiating a fairer deal for Perez midcontract.
+In the spring of 2015, Perez signed with a new agent, Rick Thurman, who began conversations with Royals management about a contract renegotiation that would give Perez a fairer deal.
 The conversations continued after the 2015 World Series, according to the Kansas City Star.
 The Royals are a small-market franchise operating under a relatively tight budget, yet franchise leaders reportedly felt the need to make things right with Perez.